Hero (novel)

-Hero is a 2007 Lambda-winning novel, and the only novel by openly gay film producer and novelist Perry Moore.
+Hero is a 2007 Lambda-winning novel, and the only novel by film producer and novelist Perry Moore.
 The fantasy novel is about a teenage superhero, Thom Creed, who must deal with his ex-superhero father's disgrace, his own sexuality, and a murderer stalking the world's heroes.

 Plot summary

 Thom Creed is a 16-year-old high school basketball star, who has a tendency to get into trouble.
 His mother abandoned the family several years ago, and his father Hal, a publicly disgraced ex-superhero, is now a lowly factory worker.
 Thom is filled with teen-aged angst because he is gay and knows that his father greatly disapproves of homosexuality.
 He becomes a tutor for children with reading and language disorders at the community center, and often reads to his students.
 After an incident during a reading session, he is moved to another class where he meets a young man named Goran.
 Thom mistakes Goran for a student because of his strong accent, accidentally offending him.
 It turns out that actually Goran is the person who started the reading program a few years before.

 During a basketball game, Thom recognizes one of the players from the opposing team as Goran.
 Thom is thrown off his game and Goran ends up breaking one of his legs.
 Strangely, Thom heals Goran's injury by touching his leg over the compound fracture.
 He has healed others before, but does not fully understand his ability.
 Apparently no one notices what he has done for Goran, and when the game resumes, another player calls Thom a faggot in front of everyone.
 Afterwards, Thom has a seizure, which is most likely related to stress created by absorbing Goran's injuries, and his fears about his father discovering his sexual orientation.
 While recuperating at the hospital, he is forced to give up his driver's license and must resort to using the bus to get around.